• (03) 9013 9323

 Check the Cooling Fan

-The relay is often the component linked to A/C issues out of the temperature sensor, control, fan motor, and relay, since a defective relay can result in engine overheating.
-Replace the cooling fan relay yourself using components from Parts Experts if you find corrosion in the area.
+The relay is normally the one that causes the issue with A/C besides the temperature sensor, control, fan motor, and relay.
+A bad relay can lead to overheating of the engine.
+Self-replace the cooling fan relay with the Parts Experts if you see corrosion in this area.

 Inspect the Compressor